respoke/docs/src/client/android/guide/presence.md

         }
     }

-Additionally, you will want to presence changes from RespokeEndpoiint.Listener.
+Additionally, you will want to listen for presence changes from RespokeEndpoiint.Listener.

     public class Main implements RespokeClient.Listener, RespokeGroup.Listener, RespokeEndpoint.Listener {
         public RespokeClient client;